Jawun Evans: College career

 As a freshman, Evans averaged 12.9 points, 4.9 assists and 4.4 rebounds per game.
 He scored a Cowboys freshman record 42 points against arch-rival Oklahoma and at the close of the season was named the Big 12 Conference Freshman of the Year, despite missing more than a month of the season after injuring his shoulder in a February 3, 2016 game.
 Returning his sophomore season, Evans was named preseason All-Big 12.
 At the close of the regular season, he was named first-team all-conference and a third-team All-American by Sporting News magazine.

 Professional career

 Los Angeles Clippers (2017–2018)

 On June 22, 2017, Evans was drafted by the Philadelphia 76ers with the 39th selection in the 2017 NBA draft.
 On July 6, 2017, he was traded to the Los Angeles Clippers in exchange for cash considerations.

 On October 15, 2018, Evans was waived by the Los Angeles Clippers.

-Northern Arizona Suns (2018)

-He signed with the Northern Arizona Suns of the NBA G League on November 4, 2018.

-Phoenix & Northern Arizona Suns (2018–2019)
+Phoenix / Northern Arizona Suns (2018–2019)

-On December 7, 2018, Evans was signed by the Phoenix Suns to a two-way contract.
-On March 23, 2019, the Suns waived Evans.
+Evans signed with the Northern Arizona Suns of the NBA G League on November 4, 2018. and on December 7, he was signed by the Phoenix Suns to a two-way contract.
+However, he was waived on March 23, 2019.